Grace Bedell: Later life and death

 Bedell later married Union Army veteran George Billings.
-They eventually moved to Delphos, in Ottawa County, Kansas, in 1870 and had one son, Harlow Drake Billings, who was born on September 16, 1872.
-Bedell died of natural causes at the age of 87 in 1936, two days before her 88th birthday.
-She was buried at Delphos Cemetery.
+They eventually moved to Delphos, in Ottawa County, Kansas, in 1870 and had a son, Harlow Drake Billings, who was born on September 16, 1872.
+Bedell died of natural causes on November 2, 1936, two days before her 88th birthday, and 1 day before the 1936 presidential election.
+Bedell was buried at Delphos Cemetery.

 Legacy

 The anecdote became a popular children's story following Lincoln's assassination.
 A statue depicting a meeting between Lincoln and Bedell is located in the center of the village of Westfield, at the intersection of US 20 and NY 394.

 The Great Man's Whiskers, a 1972 American made-for-television drama film, features this story about Abraham Lincoln with Cindy Eilbacher as the young correspondent and Dennis Weaver as Lincoln.

 Mr. Lincoln's Whiskers, written and illustrated by Karen B. Winnick (1996), tells the story of how 11-year-old Grace Bedell wrote to Mr. Lincoln to "let (his) whiskers grow".
 The picture book includes the complete letters of both Grace and Lincoln.

 To mark the 150th anniversary of the events surrounding the letter, Mark Esslinger and Eric Burdett produced a short film, Grace Bedell (2010), starring Lana Esslinger as Grace Bedell.